So, you want to unit test?

 Unit testing is a type of automated testing.
-In this process, you run a single, small portion of your code, check the results, and making sure the results are what you expect.
+In this process, you run a single, small portion of your code, check the results, and make sure the results are what you expect.
 For example, you can use unit testing to verify individual classes, simple functions, or anything else of small size.
 It works by isolating the small chunk of code to be tested.
 Unit testing is a white box testing technique.

 Unit Testing is an integral component of the testing pyramid.
 The pyramid states that unit tests are the most basic form of testing that serves as a foundation for other types of testing.
 However, unit testing is not meant to find the existing bugs but rather to prevent them.

-Unit testing technique has many advantages.
+The unit testing technique has many advantages.